Loncelat/gbemu/README.md

 # gbemu

-gbemu (name subject to change) is a very work-in-progress emulator for the Nintento Game Boy.
+gbemu (name subject to change) is a very work-in-progress emulator for the Nintendo Game Boy.

 #### Test status: